YunfeiZHAO/blog/source/_posts/attention.md

 </p>

 # Other main parts
-From the Transfer [model architecture schema](/attention/model_architecture.png), we can notice that there are also several other components and I am going to do an introduction to these parts this section.
+From the Transformer [model architecture schema](/attention/model_architecture.png), we can notice that there are also several other components and I am going to do an introduction to these parts this section.

 ## Position-wise Feed-Forward Networks
 Position-wise Feed-Forward Networks is named **Feed Forward** in the model architecture schema and it is included in each layer of encoder and decoder.
 It is consists of two linear transformations with a RELU activation in between.